Graph Neural Network Interatomic Potential Ensembles with Calibrated Aleatoric and Epistemic Uncertainty on Energy and Forces: Introduction

-A widely used UQ method for ML potentials is to apply an ensemble of models and use the agreement of the predictions of the ensemble members as a measure of confidence in the prediction~\citep{schran2020}.
+When considering predictive uncertainty it is often useful to distinguish between \emph{epistemic uncertainty} and \emph{aleatoric uncertainty}~\citep{uncertainty_in_ml, gal2017}.
+Epistemic uncertainty arises from uncertainty in determining the model parameters and can in principle be reduced by observing more data.
+On the other hand, aleatoric uncertainty can originate from random noise or inconsistency in the data, or from inadequacy of the model to fit the data precisely, and can therefore generally not be reduced by observing more data.
+A widely used method for estimating epistemic uncertainty in ML potentials is to apply an ensemble of models and use the agreement of the predictions of the ensemble members as a measure of confidence in the prediction~\citep{schran2020}.
 This approach relies on the observation that randomly initialised models will often provide increasingly different predictions further away from the training data distribution.
 From a Bayesian perspective, if the individual ensemble members are seen as draws from the posterior distribution, the variance between predictions of the ensemble members are a measure of the posterior uncertainty~\citep{wilson2020, hoffmann2021, gustaffson2020}.
-This type of uncertainty in the model parameters is often referred to as model uncertainty or \emph{epistemic uncertainty}.
-Other popular approaches for estimating the epistemic uncertainty with neural networks include Bayesian neural networks~\cite{neal1993, Blundell2015} that can directly learn a probability distribution over the neural network parameters, and Monte Carlo dropout~\citep{gal2016} that estimates the predictive distribution through multiple stochastic forward passes.
-However, ensembles as well as these other UQ methods are not inherently calibrated and do not account for uncertainty in the data, which makes it difficult to select an appropriate confidence threshold for a given application.
-Data uncertainty, also known as \emph{aleatoric uncertainty}, can originate from noisy observations and can be estimated with a mean-variance model~\citep{nix} that treats the uncertainty variance as an additional model output, or more recently with evidential learning~\citep{amini2020, soleimany2021} that learns the parameters of a higher order distribution over the likelihood parameters, and conformal prediction~\citep{hu2022}, a distribution-free approach that estimates a prediction interval directly.
-The deep ensemble approach~\citep{deepensembles} combines an ensemble of mean-variance networks to estimate both aleatoric and epistemic uncertainty in a unified model.
+Other popular approaches for estimating epistemic uncertainty with neural networks include Bayesian neural networks~\cite{neal1993, Blundell2015} that can directly learn a probability distribution over the neural network parameters, and Monte Carlo dropout~\citep{gal2016} that estimates the predictive distribution through multiple stochastic forward passes.
+However, UQ methods that only account for epistemic uncertainty and thus ignore aleatoric uncertainty are not inherently calibrated, which makes it difficult to select an appropriate confidence threshold for a given application.
+Methods for estimating the aleatoric uncertainty include the mean-variance model~\citep{nix}, that explicitly predicts the uncertainty variance as an additional model output, and more recently evidential learning~\citep{amini2020, soleimany2021} that learns the parameters of a higher order distribution over the likelihood parameters, and conformal prediction~\citep{hu2022}, a distribution-free approach that estimates a prediction interval directly.
+The deep ensemble approach~\citep{deepensembles} combines an ensemble of mean-variance neural network models to estimate both aleatoric and epistemic uncertainty in a unified model.